L&D employees using an LMS integration

 To quickly resolve poor mentor matches

 Having mentors and mentees answer survey questions can also help program managers quickly weed out poor mentor matches.
-Identifying problems or challenges in a mentoring relationship can help you resolve the issues or make a better pairing for participants.
+Identifying problems or challenges in a mentoring relationship can help you resolve the issues with your mentorship pairing questionnaire or make a better pairing for participants.

 When should you survey mentors and mentees?